-After researching over 31 types of beach canopy, we think the best beach canopy in 2022 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
-If you are looking to compare pop up canopies specifically, then check out our review of the best pop up canopies if you are looking for that type of shelter specifically.
+After researching over 31 types of beach canopy, we think the best beach canopy in 2022 is the Red Suricata Beach Canopy, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
+If you are looking to compare pop up canopies specifically, then check out our review of the best pop up canopies.

 - Red Suricata – Our favourite.
 Innovative, open and breezy.
 Need plenty of beach space.

 - Sun Nina – Also a great option.
 Open and breezy.
 Well priced.
 Also needs plenty of beach space.

 - Lightspeed – Easiest Setup.
 Water resistant top.
 Sitting room only for adults.

 - Pacific Breeze – Best lightweight shelter.
 All-in-one, fuss free, affordable.
 Open and breezy.
 Not good for high wind.

 – Best beach canopy for baby.
 Sitting room only for adults.

 - Cool Cabanas – Good all-rounder.
 Good shade, easy setup, sturdy.
 Headroom.

 - Ez Up Dome – Best Beach Pop Up Canopy.
 Sturdy and looks great.
 Standing room.
 Heavier than a tent, but still transportable.